LightAllWorld/Detection_File/README.md

-This is a program that detects malicious
+This is a program that detects malicious file.

 ---------
 ### Background